 Moreover, the dividend should become a more critical component of STAG stock as growth slows down.
 After seeing an average 65% annual growth rate in the previous five years, analysts forecast growth of only 7% per year for the next five years.
 As a result, the stock has almost tripled since its low in 2011.
 I would expect with slower growth, the move higher should stop.

 Still, blurring the line between industrial and retail properties has permanently changed the industry for STAG.
 The business created by eCommerce will not go away.

 Even if growth in the STAG stock price slows, expect the equity to maintain its stable, high-yielding monthly dividend, making it a top real estate stock to buy for dividend income.

 Vereit (VER)Vereit (NYSE:VER) is one of the few equity real estate stocks that does not limit itself to one property type.
 This diversified REIT owns and operates industrial, office, restaurant, and retail properties across the country.

 Its portfolio consists of 95 million square feet spread across approximately 4,000 properties.
 The REIT owns buildings in 49 U.S. states as well as Puerto Rico.

 The dividend has delivered stability and steady increases over the same time frame.
-Right now, VER pays an annual dividend of 56 cents per share.
-That comes to a yield of about 6.02%.
+Right now, VER pays a dividend of $4.67.
 Though the company does not increase the dividend annually, it did hike the quarterly payout in 2018 and 2015, the year it switched from monthly to quarterly dividends.